brucestull/DjangoStarter-heroku/README.md

 ## Getting Started

-### 1. Fork the Repository
+### 1. Create a Repository from the Template

-1. Go to the upstream repo: https://github.com/brucestull/DjangoStarter-heroku
+1. Go to the template repo: https://github.com/brucestull/DjangoStarter-heroku
-2. Click the **Fork** button in the top-right to create your own copy under your GitHub account.
+2. Click the **Use this template** button (next to “Clone or download”).

-Once it’s forked, clone your fork:
+3. Under **Create a new repository**, select your GitHub account, give your repo a name (e.g. `DjangoStarter-heroku`), add an optional description, and choose Public or Private.
+4. Click **Create repository from template**.

+Once your new repo is created, clone it locally:

 ```bash
 git clone https://github.com/<your-username>/DjangoStarter-heroku.git
 cd DjangoStarter-heroku
 ```

 ### 2. Install Dependencies